wp-insider/simple-membership/simple-membership/readme.txt

 * Works with any WordPress theme.
 * Ability to protect photo galleries.
+* Show teaser content to convert visitors into members.
 * Comments on your protected posts will also be protected automatically.
 * There is an option to enable debug logging so you can troubleshoot membership payment related issues easily (if any).
 * Membership management side is handled by the plugin.